Cyclops Electronics supports the Conflict Mineral Law, within the Dodd-Frank Wall Street Reform and Consumer Protection Act.

 What has been done to help?

-Under the Final Conflict Minerals Regulation, companies are required to file a Conflict Minerals Report and are expected to exercise due diligence on the source of their conflict minerals.
+Under the Final Conflict Minerals Regulation (passed in 2012), companies are required to file an annual, specialised disclosure report.
+Also, businesses are expected to exercise due diligence on the provenance of precious metals used in production.

-The ECAI’s website has a full list of companies which conform to the Conflict Mineral Law.
+- The ECAI’s website has a full list of semiconductor manufacturers that conform to existing conflict mineral legislation.